inertia186/cobblebot/README.md

 Now you can start rails and resque.

-If you see errors during migration, what follows is a more expanded method of migrating the database.
+Note, if you have trouble with the simple migrate, use the rake export commands to save your records and drop the database and import.
+If do you see errors during migration, what follows is a more expanded method of migrating the database.

 In early stages of development, migrations were non-cumulative.
 This meant that early migrations required you to drop the database and start from scratch.
 To mitigate this, CobbleBot can export data to CSV for re-import after the database is recreated.
-As development progresses toward beta, migrations should become cumulative so that export/import is not required during update.
+As development progressed toward beta, migrations became cumulative so that export/import is not required during update.

+## Export/Import

-To update CobbleBot, make sure the rails server is stopped.
+To export CobbleBot's database, make sure the rails server is stopped.
 Also stop the resque scheduler and workers.
 Once everything has been stopped:

     $ cd cobblebot
-    $ git pull
     $ rake cobblebot:export:preferences > preferences.csv
     $ rake cobblebot:export:players > players.csv
     $ rake cobblebot:export:links > links.csv